komuw/naz/documentation/config.md

-hook | python class instance implemeting functionality/hooks to be called by `naz` just before sending request to SMSC and just after getting response from SMSC | naz.hooks.SimpleHook throttle_handler | python class instance implementing functionality of what todo when naz starts getting throttled responses from SMSC | naz.throttle.SimpleThrottleHandler correlation_handler | A python class instance that naz uses to store relations between SMPP sequence numbers and user applications' log_id's and/or hook_metadata. | naz.correlater.SimpleCorrelater
+hook | python class instance implemeting functionality/hooks to be called by `naz` just before sending request to SMSC and just after getting response from SMSC | naz.hooks.SimpleHook throttle_handler | python class instance implementing functionality of what todo when naz starts getting throttled responses from SMSC | naz.throttle.SimpleThrottleHandler correlation_handler | A python class instance that naz uses to store relations between SMPP sequence numbers and user applications' log_id's and/or hook_metadata. | naz.correlater.SimpleCorrelater drain_duration | duration in seconds that `naz` will wait for after receiving a termination signal. | 8

 `SMSC`: Short Message Service Centre, ie the server
 `ESME`: External Short Message Entity, ie the client